sn4k3/klipper-msla-macros/README.md

 # Any code you put here will run at klipper startup, after the initialization for these macros.

 [include klipper-msla-macros/*.cfg]
+#[include klipper-msla-macros/tmc_safe_home.cfg] # Use if you use UART TMC2208 or TMC2209 for safe home current
 ```

 # Troubleshooting